To develop a solid financial plan, it's important to cover all your bases. Here’s how:

 - ANALYZE AND EVALUATE YOUR FINANCIAL STATUS.
 Your CFP® professional will consider all aspects of your situation to determine what you need to do to meet your goals.
 Depending on what services you've asked for, your planner may analyze your assets, liabilities and cash flow, current insurance coverage, investments or tax strategies.

 - SET YOUR COURSE.
-You and your CFP® professional will need to agree on how the recommendations will be carried out.
+You and your CFP® professional need to agree on how the recommendations will be carried out.
 Your planner may carry out the recommendations or serve as your coach, coordinating the process with you and other professionals, like attorneys or stockbrokers.